lachlanwgordon/ValueConverterBlog/blog.md

 [https://docs.microsoft.com/en-us/xamarin/xamarin-forms/app-fundamentals/data-binding/converters](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/app-fundamentals/data-binding/converters)

 ## About The Author
 Lachlan is a freelance Xamarin developer who has recently been branching out into Blazor.
 As a co-organizer of the [Blazor and Xamarin Meetup](https://www.meetup.com/Melbourne-Xamarin-Meetup/) he regularly presents on whatever his latest .Net adventure has been.
-When not writing C# you'll usually find him riding a bike our playing double bass.
+When not writing C# you'll usually find him riding a bike or playing double bass.

 You can find him on Twitter [@lachlanwgordon](twitter.com/lachlanwgordon), Github [github.com/lachlanwgordon](github.com/lachlanwgordon), LinkedIn [linkedin.com/in/lachlanwgordon](https://www.linkedin.com/in/lachlanwgordon), live coding at [twitch.tv/lachlanwgordon](twitch.tv/lachlanwgordon) and blogging on [lachlanwgordon.com](https://lachlanwgordon.com).